ChrstphrHll/npc_gen/students/Halya Jian.md

   int: 14
   str: 13
   wis: 15
-track: Protection
-trait: If you do me an injury, I will crush you, ruin your name, and salt your fields.
-trait1: Farsighted
-trait2: Imprudent
 year: 1
+guild: Fiesn
+partyID: 96
 ---
 # Halya Jian
 ---
 ### Description
 - 1st year Genasi Druid in Fiesn
-- curly white hair that's geled back, Spring Green eyes, and fire skin
+- curly white hair that's geled back, Orange eyes, and fire skin
 - Is Farsighted and Imprudent, and has Home as their ideal

 ### Organizations